Sachin Nair, Ph.D.

 Dr. Ngai Yin Yip received his Ph.D., M.S., and M.Ph. in Chemical and Environmental Engineering from Yale University, and B.Eng. in Civil and Environmental Engineering (Minor in Business Administration) from Nanyang Technological University, Singapore.
 He joined Columbia University in 2015 as an Assistant Professor in the Department of Earth and Environmental Engineering.

 She is also the founder and Managing Partner of Social Impact Capital, a venture capital firm that produces top decile returns by investing in the earliest stages in companies that are solving the world’s most difficult problems.
-Hydron Desal was incubated at Social Impact Capital due to the pressing need for widespread, low-cost desalination solutions.
+Hydron was incubated at Social Impact Capital, due to the pressing need for widespread, low-cost desalination solutions and emerged from a comprehensive review of all emerging desalination technologies.